 - Under your tongue, use a few drops, holding it there as described.
-(I use a CBD tincture that I use 3 to 5 drops under my tongue and holding there for 30 seconds before swallowing.
-The effects are fairly instant for me.)
+(I use a CBD tincture that I use 3 to 5 drops under my tongue and staying there for 30 seconds before swallowing.
+The effects are relatively instant for me.)

 - Edibles that you can eat.
 Examples are lollipops, gummie candies, brownies, etc.

-- A topical aid that can be applied to the skin in a cream, lotion, oil or spray.
+- A topical lotion/cream that is applied to the skin in a cream, lotion, oil, or spray.

 Conditions that Medical Marijuana May Help

 Of course, MM is not legal in all states.
-And then, there are states that have legalized both MM and recreational use of marijuana.
-Below is a list for the most common conditions, but believe it or not, those conditions differ from state to state.
+And then, some states have legalized both MM and recreational use of marijuana.
+Below is a list of the most common conditions, but believe it or not, those conditions differ from state to state.

-I, myself, went to an MM doctor for my PsA, (psoriatic arthritis), and for $250 he told me that my condition wasn’t covered as a condition, therefore he could not prescribe it.
+I, myself, went to an MM doctor for my PsA, (psoriatic arthritis), and for $250 he told me that my condition wasn’t covered as a condition, in the state of Florida.
+And therefore, he could not prescribe it.
 I began to cry.
 My pain would continue, with no relief whatsoever.
 The anger that I felt, it took all I had to keep in under control.

 I was so devastated and felt so desperate.
 I was at my wit’s end, trying to get my opioid prescriptions filled.
 Pharmacy after pharmacy refused to fill my script, and it was why I turned to visit an MM doctor.